School Immunization Requirements

 It’s Texas law.
 The 77th session of the Texas Legislature, Senate Bill 19, mandated every school district in Texas to create a local district School Health Advisory Council.

-The SHAC meets four times a year.
+The SHAC meets at least once a year.

 Elementary school students participate in at least 30 min./day or 135 min./week of physical activity.